erinjholmes/journalself/README.md

 Obtains updates from the repository to the current branch if the timeline of the server repository is ahead of the local timeline

+-- git fetch
+Downloads commits, files, and refs from a remote repository into your local repo.
+Fetching is what you do when you want to see what everybody else has been working on.

 -- git merge <branch name>

 When modifications are committed and pushed and tested at the staging folder